SQL vs NoSQL: Key Differences Explained

 SQL Databases

 SQL (Structured Query Language) databases are relational databases that store data in structured tables with predefined schemas.
-They use SQL as their query language to interact with the data.
-Popular SQL databases include:
+They use SQL as the standard language for querying and managing data.
+Examples of popular SQL databases include:

 - MySQL